The Down Lo

 Who spends the night in lockup willingly?
 Plenty of people, it turns out.
 The Inn at the Old Jail (New Orleans, Louisiana) was a converted police station and penitentiary before being destroyed and abandoned due to a flood.
 Listed on the National Register of Historic Places, it’s just a mile from the French Quarter where the real debauchery happens… so make sure you end up in the right slammer after the sun goes down.

-A Train Station
+Sleep in a Train Station

 The Chattanooga Choo Choo Hotel (Chattanooga, Tennessee) was one of the city’s first major preservation projects.
 You’ll sleep in converted Pullman Train Cars from the ‘30s-‘50s in an authentic Union Station and enjoy on-site entertainment like a comedy club, 2-acre gardens, and escape room.
 And don’t worry, no runaway trains here.